 What is the difference between Mechanical & Electric Brakes?

-Sureweld has 5 models in its standard trailer range that utilize Electric Brakes.
+Sureweld has 5 models in its standard trailer range that utilise Electric Brakes.

 • SW2400EC